Adri6336/EnKryptos/README.md

 **Steps:**

 1. Ensure you have Python 3.8 or greater installed.
-2. pip install pyAesCrypt and tkinter (if your Python version does not already have this installed)
+2. pip install pyAesCrypt and tkinter (if your Python version does not already have this installed).
 3. Download sourcecode and pyAesCryptMod.
 Put both files in the same directory.
+4. Open the script with a text editor.
+Replace the keyPass variable assignment with a long random password.
-4. Run with Python.
+5. Run with Python.

 # Notes